truemped/truemped.github.io/content/posts/retrospection/first-year.md

 mostly senior engineers and grown up people.
 I did not have to be the one telling them each and every day what to do.
 And I do think that micromanagement does not fit my personality and experience very well.
-My worst managers were themselves micro-managing so why would I do this myself?
+My worst managers were themselves micromanaging so why would I do this myself?

 I started to spend some significant time with hiring.
 I did not count the number of interviews I did but I was able to hire three new engineers to the teams.